Unclonable Functional Encryption: Introduction

 \subsubsection{Unclonable Encryption}

 The notion of unclonable encryption was formally defined by \cite{BL20}, previously a similar notion was introduced by \cite{Got03}.
 Since then the gold standard of indistinguish\-able-unclonable secure encryption with negligible adversarial advantage has only been achieved in the quantum random oracle model by~\cite{C:AKLLZ22} and a construction in the plain model remains an open question.
 Various alternative notions of unclonable encryption have been achieved such as device-independent unclonable encryption with variable secret keys~\cite{KT20}, unclonable encryption with interaction~\cite{BC23}, unclonable encryption with quantum decryption keys~\cite{AKY24}.
-Furthermore the relationship of unclonable encryption to other primitives that require a form of unclonability such as quantum money \cite{wiesnercoding, STOC:AarChr12} and copy protected programs \cite{Aaronson09, TCC:AnaKal21, TCC:BJLPS21, C:AKLLZ22, CMP24, STOC:ColGun24} has been studied.
+The encryption procedure of~\cite{KT20} is defined as an interactive process, although the interaction can be removed in the trusted device setting.
+The relationship of unclonable encryption to other primitives that require a form of unclonability such as quantum money \cite{wiesnercoding, STOC:AarChr12} and copy protected programs \cite{Aaronson09, TCC:AnaKal21, TCC:BJLPS21, C:AKLLZ22, CMP24, STOC:ColGun24} has also been studied.

+We note that the~\cite{KT20} scheme is only proven to achieve the weaker notion of unclonable security, where a successful attack requires both parties to guess the entire message.
+In our work all security notions obey the stronger uncloneable-indisinguishability.
+For brevity we often simply refer to this as unclonable security in the text.